OpenNews/srccon/homepage.md

 ---

 SRCCON is a hands-on conference focused on the practical challenges news technology and data teams encounter every day.
 We work to make it an inclusive and welcoming event where people can feel comfortable digging into complex problems.

-Our call for session proposals is now open!
-[See what's come in so far](/sessions/proposals).
+Our call for session proposals has now closed.
+[See what amazing pitches came in this year](/sessions/proposals).

-{% include sessionsgo.html %}

 ## Key Dates for SRCCON 2016